madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 # Conclusions & Recommendations

 After taking a closer look during the EDA portion of this report, the data did not appear to be normally distributed.
 By separating the data and examining Q-Q Plots, Shapiro-Wilk normality tests and distribution histograms, all failed to show a normal distribution.
-With this information, using the Mann-Whitney test made the most sense, and led to failing to reject the hypothesis that there was no significant difference between patients with and without family history of Alzheimer's MMSE scores.
+With this information, using the Mann-Whitney test and permutations/combinations made the most sense to gain a stronger understanding of the underlying relationships in the data.
+These tests led to failing to reject the hypothesis that there was no significant difference between patients with and without family history of Alzheimer's MMSE scores.

 In this analysis, pursuing a nonparametric method was the best option because of the nature of the data.
 However, in times where data is already normally distributed or can be easily transformed, it may be wiser to use parametric processes to make conclusions as there may be higher power.
 Despite this trade-off, we were still able to gain some valuable insight, and learn something new about the data.